motuzj/CCG/README.md

 sudo apt update && sudo apt install gcc make
 ```

-The building of any game probably will be pretty much the same:
+The building process of any game is pretty much the same ([with the exception of trivia game](./trivia/README.md#building)):

 ```bash
 git clone https://github.com/motuzj/CCG.git